GOLD RUSH DAYS

 The holiday season in Julian also offers an opportunity to shop at small boutiques and craft shows, without crowds or lines, for one-of-a-kind gifts.

 You can greet Santa a couple of times during the season, indulge in a Victorian Christmas tea, sing Christmas carols with costumed holiday carolers, sip a cup of hot chocolate or spiced cider.
-And you can watch the annual Living Nativity tableau, cuddle under a blanket while riding down Main Street in a carriage, take in a performance of The Christmas Carol starring Julian kids, stay in a cozy bed an breakfast that’s all decked out in holiday finery, or even stroll down a quiet country lane.
+You can watch the annual Living Nativity tableau, cuddle under a blanket while riding down Main Street in a carriage, stay in a cozy bed and breakfast that is all decked out in holiday finery, or even stroll down a quiet country lane.

-Country Christmas Tree Lighting - Nov.29th Julian kicks off the holiday season with the annual lighting of the town’s huge living Christmas tree, presented by the Julian Merchants Association.
+Country Christmas Tree Lighting - Nov.28th Julian kicks off the holiday season with the annual lighting of the town’s huge living Christmas tree, presented by the Julian Merchants Association.
 This is a popular event, drawing hundreds of visitors who gather at Pioneer Park to watch the lighting and visit with Santa.
-Festivities start at 2:00 pm.

 Join Master of ceremonies, Michael Hart, introducing this year’s participants in Julian’s Country Christmas Tree Lighting Celebration!